BlockchainCommons/Gordian/README.md

 * **Gordian Seed Tool.** An Airgapped seed vault & signing device.
 * **SpotBit.** A Micro-pricing service.

 Please see [The Gordian Reference Apps](https://github.com/BlockchainCommons/Gordian/blob/shannona-gordian-revision/Docs/Overview-Apps.md) for a complete list of past and present reference apps, links to their repos, and an example of how they can be combined into a Macro-Architecture.
+Links to CLI apps are also included.

 ## Gordian Reference Libraries